1coderookie/KobraGoNeoInsights/docs/gcode_doc.md

-# G-Code
+# G-Code Documentation

-I don't really offer a g-code *table* here, but here you can find the links to comprehensive sources about the g-codes.
+Here you can find the links to comprehensive and 'official' sources about the g-codes.
+Of course there are countless sites to find which cover this topic, but the following ones are definitely the one I'd look up first.

 The first one to mention is the [RepRap Wiki](https://reprap.org/wiki/G-code), where you can find a general explanation about what g-code is, how it works and all the [g-commands](https://reprap.org/wiki/G-code#G-commands).
-Within the g-commands section you also see a table which firmware (Marlin/Klipper/RepRap/Repetier/Smoothie) supports the specific code.
+Within the g-commands section and the specific commands you'll also see tables which firmware (Marlin/Klipper/RepRap/Repetier/Smoothie) supports the specific command.

 ## Marlin
 You can find a complete reference at the belonging [Marlin website](https://marlinfw.org/meta/gcode/).